ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A slight chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms between 1am and 4am, then
          a chance of showers and thunderstorms.
-Partly cloudy, with a low around 66.
+Partly cloudy.
+Low around 66, with temperatures rising to around 68 overnight.
 South southeast wind around 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">